 - Drug Treatments - Usually one of the first options that families will encounter, once a diagnosis of cerebral palsy is confirmed, are medicinal treatments.
 Drugs can help stem the tide of muscle fluctuations and out of control spasms that so often wrack a person dealing with the condition.
 It is often a case of trial and error for patients, with doctors attempting to find the right balance for their specific symptoms.

 - Physical and Occupation Therapy - Because cerebral palsy targets muscle groups and muscle tone in particular, one of the primary modes of treatment involves a combination of physical and occupational therapy.
 Starting at a very early age, this type of conditioning often goes hand-in-hand with drug treatments, with the goal of helping individuals gain greater control over larger muscle groups and fine points of maneuvering.
 Traditionally such exercises focus on specific tasks, such as walking, eating, showering, and climbing limited inclines.

 For more information, we highly recommend speaking with any one of the excellent cerebral palsy centers and organizations centered in the greater Atlanta metropolitan.
-With their assistance you, and your family, will be able to build a program that suits the needs of your loved one and help them improve their overall quality of life.
-Contact the Atlanta cerebral palsy attorneys and staff at Grant Law Office today at (866) 249-5513 or (404) 995-3955 to discuss your claim.
+With their assistance, you and your family will be able to build a program that suits the needs of your loved one and help them improve their overall quality of life.
+Contact the Atlanta cerebral palsy attorneys and staff at Grant Law Office today at (404) 995-3955 to discuss your claim.

 - Individuals with Disabilities Education Act (IDEA) Services

 - How is Cerebral Palsy Treated? - National Institute of Neurological Disorders and Stroke

 Contact us today for a free and comprehensive case evaluation.

 We require no legal retainer or upfront fees,